War of Jenkins' Ear: Destruction of the fortress of San Lorenzo el Real Chagres (22–24 March 1740)

 Following the strategy previously applied at Porto Bello, the British destroyed the fort and seized the guns along with two Spanish patrol boats.

-During this time of British victories along the Caribbean coast, events taking place in Spain would prove to have a significant effect on the outcome of the largest engagement of the war.
+During this period of British victories along the Caribbean coast, events in Spain would prove to have a significant effect on the outcome of the largest engagement of the war.
 Spain had decided to replace Don Pedro Hidalgo as governor of Cartagena de Indias.
-But, the new governor-designate, Lieutenant General of the Royal Armies Sebastián de Eslava y Lazaga had first to dodge the Royal Navy in order to get to his new post.
-Starting from the Galician port of Ferrol, the vessels Galicia and San Carlos set out on the journey.
+But the new governor-designate, Lieutenant General of the Royal Armies Sebastián de Eslava y Lazaga, had first to evade the Royal Navy in order to get to his new post.
+Galicia and San Carlos set sail from the Galician port of Ferrol.
 Hearing the news, Vernon immediately sent four ships to intercept the Spanish.
-They were unsuccessful in their mission.
-The Spanish managed to circumvent the British interceptors and entered the port of Cartagena on 21 April 1740, landing there with the new governor and several hundred veteran soldiers.
+They were unsuccessful.
+The Spanish reached the port of Cartagena on 21 April 1740, landing there with the new governor and several hundred veteran soldiers.

 Second attack on Cartagena de Indias (3 May 1740)

 In May, Vernon returned to Cartagena de Indias aboard the flagship in charge of 13 warships, with the intention of bombarding the city.
 Lezo reacted by deploying his six ships of the line so that the British fleet was forced into ranges where they could only make short or long shots that were of little value.
 Vernon withdrew, asserting that the attack was merely a manoeuver.
 The main consequence of this action was to help the Spanish test their defences.
+A very similar operation had taken place in march.
+In that moment Vernon sounded several beaches, bombarded Cartagena and then withdrew.